hashicorp/terraform-provider-aws/website/docs/d/vpc_peering_connection.html.markdown

 #### CIDR block set Attributes Reference

-* `cidr_block` - A CIDR block associated to the VPC of the specific VPC Peering Connection.
+* `cidr_block` - CIDR block associated to the VPC of the specific VPC Peering Connection.

 ## Timeouts